-A beautiful bowl of Cream of Asparagus Soup is a delicious and special dish for any seasonal gathering or simply an afternoon luxury.
+A beautiful bowl of Cream of Asparagus Soup is a delicious and special dish for any seasonal gathering or afternoon tea… or simply to celebrate spring.

 An easy but delicate in-season Cream of Asparagus Soup that makes a special statement.

 Clean and remove the tough stems from the asparagus spears.
 Reserve about 6 asparagus tips to garnish the soup if you like and set aside.
 Then cut the asparagus into 1-inch pieces.

 Melt butter in a soup pot over medium heat.
 Add the chopped onion, garlic, and shallots; sauté, stirring occasionally, until tender and translucent.
 Then add the lemon juice and cook until most of the liquid has evaporated.

 Add the chopped asparagus and stock, season with salt, pepper, and nutmeg, and bring to a simmer.
 Reduce the heat to medium-low, cover, and cook until the asparagus is tender, about 10 to 15 minutes.

 Using an immersion blender, puree the soup until smooth, about 2 minutes.
 Strain the soup and stir in the cream plus more stock if necessary to reach the desired consistency.
 Season with salt and pepper.
 Set the pan over low heat and reheat the soup to serving temperature.

 Tools I Use to Make Cream of Asparagus Soup

 This recipe calls for an immersion blender (here is the immersion blender I bought at Amazon), but if you don’t have one, a regular blender works just as well.
 Remove the vegetables from the soup once cooked, run through a blender, and return to the soup pot.
 A final run through a sieve delivers a silky smooth and beautiful soup.